zj6882917/aakinshin.net/en/_posts/dotnet/stopwatch.md

 From [Optimizing subroutines in assembly language](http://www.agner.org/optimize/optimizing_assembly.pdf) by Agner Fog (section 18.1):

-> On all processors with out-of-order execution, you have to insert `XOR EAX,EAX`/`CPUID` before and after each read of the counter in order to prevent it from executing in parallel with anything else. `CPUID` is a serializing instruction, which means that it flushes the pipeline and waits for all pending operations to finish before proceeding.
+> On all processors with out-of-order execution, you have to insert `XOR EAX,EAX`/`CPUID` before and after each read of the counter to prevent it from executing in parallel with anything else. `CPUID` is a serializing instruction, which means that it flushes the pipeline and waits for all pending operations to finish before proceeding.
 This is very useful for testing purposes.

 So, we can't just call `RDTSC` and be sure that there is no out-of-order execution here.
-How we can call it right way?
+How can we call it the right way?
 Here is a C++ example by Agner Fog (see [Optimizing software in C++.
 An optimization guide for Windows, Linux and Mac platforms](http://www.agner.org/optimize/optimizing_cpp.pdf), section 16 "Testing speed"):

 ```cpp